Club: FC Schalke 04 | Opening: 2001 | Capacity: 61,673 (16,000 standing)

 Eat, drink, and sleep

-The area around the VELTINS-Arena is of little interest in terms of entertainment, though there are a Multiplex cinema and some food outlets on the complex that also include the remains of the old Parkstadion.
+The area around the VELTINS-Arena is of little interest in terms of entertainment, though there are a Multiplex cinema and some food outlets nearby.
+You can also take a look at the remains of the old Parkstadion.

-While there are more hotels in Gelsenkirchen’s city centre, you will be better off staying in a Düsseldorf or Bochum if you want to enjoy the nightlife.
+While there are more hotels in Gelsenkirchen’s city centre, you might also want to consider staying in for example Düsseldorf or Bochum if you want to enjoy the nightlife.
 Regional trains and the S-Bahn connect both cities with Gelsenkirchen’s main railway station.

 Tickets for Schalke 04 matches can be bought online, by phone +49 (0) 1805-150810 (TicketTelefon), or at the S04-ServiceCenter at the VELTINS-Arena.

-Schalke sells out almost every home league match, save the odd exception.
+Schalke sell out almost every home league match save the odd exception.
 Tickets for most matches will be available in pre-sale though.

-Tickets prices range from €26.00 for an upper-tier corner seat to €52.00 for a central seat at one of the long sides.
-A ticket for the standing areas costs €15.50.
+Ticket prices range from €26.00 for an upper-tier corner seat to €52.00 for a central seat at one of the long sides.
+A ticket for the standing area costs €15.50.

-Schalke 04 offers guided stadium tours that include access to the press room, changing rooms, business club, and Schalke-Museum.
+Schalke 04 offer guided stadium tours that include access to the press room, changing rooms, business club, and Schalke-Museum.
 The tours last about 75 minutes.

 For more information email email@example.com or call +49 (0) 209 3892 900.